-By virtue of actions taken on August 12, 2005, and October 26, 2005, subject to the requisite approval of Company shareholders, the Company's board of directors approved an amendment to the Company's certificate of incorporation to effect a 2-for-1 reverse stock split of the Company's outstanding and authorized shares of common stock following the Company's reincorporation in Delaware.
+On November 10, 2005, the Company filed with the Delaware Secretary of State a certificate of merge into its wholly owned subsidiary and thereby reincorporate in Delaware.
+The Company is now incorporated in the state of Delaware.
+In addition, on November 10, 2005 the Company filed an amendment to the Company's certificate of incorporation to effect a 2-for-1 reverse stock split of the Company's outstanding and authorized shares of common stock following the Company's reincorporation in Delaware.
 The conversion rate of the series one and two preferred stock into class B common stock was adjusted to be one share of class B common stock for every two shares of preferred stock.
-The certificate of amendment to the certificate of incorporation statement relating to the initial public offering.
-All information related to common stock and options and warrants to purchase common stock and earnings per share included in the accompanying consolidated financial statements has been retroactively adjusted to give effect to the reverse stock split.
+All information related to common stock and options and warrants to purchase common stock and earnings per share included in the accompanying consolidated financial statements has been retroactively adjusted to give effect to the reverse stock split and the reincorporation of the Company in Delaware.